digital-asset/daml/upcoin2/README.md

 # Upcoin example (2nd attempt)

-This example explore a style of daml coding which rigorously separates _facts_ from _data_.
+This example will attempt to follow the design style proposed by "Canton Netork Upgrades"